 Just because a business does not make any money, does not mean that the stock will go down.
 For example, although software-as-a-service business Salesforce.com lost money for years while it grew recurring revenue, if you held shares since 2005, you'd have done very well indeed.
 Nonetheless, only a fool would ignore the risk that a loss making company burns through its cash too quickly.

-So should Context Therapeutics (NASDAQ:CNTX) shareholders be worried about its cash burn?
+Given this risk, we thought we'd take a look at whether Context Therapeutics (NASDAQ:CNTX) shareholders should be worried about its cash burn.
 In this report, we will consider the company's annual negative free cash flow, henceforth referring to it as the 'cash burn'.
 We'll start by comparing its cash burn with its cash reserves in order to calculate its cash runway.

 Does Context Therapeutics Have A Long Cash Runway?

 A cash runway is defined as the length of time it would take a company to run out of money if it kept spending at its current rate of cash burn.
 When Context Therapeutics last reported its balance sheet in September 2022, it had zero debt and cash worth US$39m.
 In the last year, its cash burn was US$15m.
 That means it had a cash runway of about 2.6 years as of September 2022.
 That's decent, giving the company a couple years to develop its business.
 The image below shows how its cash balance has been changing over the last few years.